Clearing Up the Confusion on Earthenware, Stoneware, and Porcelain Materials.

 There are three kinds of porcelain known as hard-paste porcelain, soft-paste porcelain, and bone china.
 Here is the information about each of these types of porcelain:

-- Bone- China – Bone china was originally developed in England to compete with the Chinese imported porcelain.
-Bone-china is considered soft-paste porcelain that includes bone ash and as one of its ingredients.
+• Bone- China – Bone china was originally developed in England to compete with the Chinese imported porcelain.
+Bone china is considered soft-paste porcelain that includes bone ash as one of its ingredients.

 Comparison Between Earthenware, Stoneware, and Porcelain